 The problem I have (and I believe many of you too) is that bean sprouts do not keep for long.
 I can buy them fresh from the grocery store only to find them starting to turn into mush the next day.
-It’s pretty frustrating especially when you are getting ready to stir fry that noodle and here you are with a bag of mushy bean sprouts!
+It’s pretty frustrating especially when you are getting ready to stir fry that noodle or make salad with them and here you are with a bag of mushy bean sprouts!
 NOT COOL!

 FREQUENTLY ASKED QUESTIONS ABOUT BEAN SPROUTS

 You can, but I don’t recommend it because I hate soggy bean sprouts.
 The texture deteriorates once you freeze them.
 They do last indefinitely when you freeze them, but I don’t want to use soggy bean sprouts in my salad or stir-fry.
 I highly recommend buying bean sprouts only when you do plan to use them in your cooking that week.

 2. SHOULD I REMOVE BEAN SPROUTS TAIL OR NOT?